0Magenta0/CTF-Writeups/TryHackMe/Startup/Writeup.md

 ### Conclusion
 This machine shows us the some basic attack vectors.
-And ti points us that enumeration stage is so important.
+And it points us that enumeration stage is so important.